-What color should I paint my bedroom?
+What colour should I paint my bedroom?

-Personally, I do not think that Feng Shui bedroom colors make a significant contribution to the overall Feng Shui quality of your home or offices.
+Personally, I do not think that Feng Shui bedroom colours make a significant contribution to the overall Feng Shui quality of your home or offices.
 Other factors such as the form and ‘qi’ distribution, water techniques etc play a more significant role.

 Yet another school of thoughts looks at Ba Gua.
 In the later heaven arrangement the west sector is metal and represents the young girl.
 In the five elements relationship cycle, wood exhausts metal.
 Therefore one should not paint the west sector in green.
 Violating this rule may create problem for the young girl who sleeps in this room!

-However when the inauspicious earth energy of 2 and/or 5 is present, you should avoid using red at all cost as the color red representing fire will enhance the inauspicious stars and may bring misfortune to the occupants.
+However when the inauspicious earth energy of 2 and/or 5 is present, you should avoid using red at all cost as the colour red representing fire will enhance the inauspicious stars and may bring misfortune to the occupants.
 In general if you do not use the services of a professional consultant, you should be careful about using red!